User manual

 They are often related to the model/documentation and data of the node but can also be added anywhere in the treeview.

-The charts can be gathered in different tabs at a given node:
+The charts can be gathered in different sections at a given node:

-In this example, some charts are gathered into the “Key performance indicators” tab.
+In this example, some charts are gathered into the “Capital” section and others in the “Energy” section.

 3.3.2.1 Chart Filters